-The TOE is finalized at the end of phase 2 according to the MRTD EAC PP. Delivery is performed from the Initialization facility to the personalisation facility by as a secured transport to a specific person of contact at the personalization site.
+The TOE is finalized at the end of phase 2 according to the MRTD EAC PP [8].
+Delivery is performed from the ID Card manufacturer to the personalisation facility by as a secured transport to a specific person of contact at the personalisation site.
 Furthermore, the personalizer receives information about the personalisation commands and process requirements.
 To ensure that the personalizer receives this evaluated version, the procedures to start the personalisation process as described in the Administrator's Guide [16] have to be followed.